Structural Causal Models Reveal Confounder Bias in Linear Program Modelling: Step-by-Step Derivation of Adversarial Examples for Linear Programs

-Having completed the naive mapping in LA specifically, we could then naively view each optimal matching ``code'' $\mathbf{x}^*(\mathbf{w})$ as a certain class (or label) and then the gradient $\nabla_{\mathbf{w}} F$ could be used for performing an ``adversarial attack'' such that the ``class'' changes (significantly) while the input remains approximately the same.
+Having completed the naïve mapping in LA specifically, we could then naïvely view each optimal matching ``code'' $\mathbf{x}^*(\mathbf{w})$ as a certain class (or label) and then the gradient $\nabla_{\mathbf{w}} F$ could be used for performing an `adversarial attack' such that the `class' changes (significantly) while the input remains approximately the same.
 As one can easily make out, the major problem being faced here is that there exists no ``semantic impact'' to be observed for the human inspector akin to a neural network wrongly classifying a dog (small animal) as a plane (big travel machine).
-To make this point more clear: \hypothesis{\textbf{Missing Semantic Component.} \textit{The human inspector's invariance to the adversarial example is characteristic of an adversarial attack (e.g.\ still dog-looking image being classified as depicting a washing machine), while a naive mapping to LPs as in (\ref{eq:mapping}) leaves out said human component.
-In other words, there is no general human expectation towards different \textbf{optimal} solutions to an LP.}}
+In other words, there is change but said change is not significant (or surprising, and thus not interesting).
+To make this point more clear, we summarize our key insight about adversarial examples obtained by looking at our naïve mapping onto LPs: \hypothesis{\textbf{Missing Semantic Component.} \textit{The human inspector's invariance to the adversarial example is characteristic of an adversarial attack (e.g.\ still dog-looking image being classified as depicting a washing machine), while a naïve mapping to LPs as in (\ref{eq:mapping}) leaves out said human component.
+In other words, there is no general human expectation towards different optimal solutions to an LP since humans measure LPs only on their objective and therefore different optimal solutions are not `different.'}}